redis/redis-doc/docs/manual/scaling.md

 appendonly yes
 ```

-As you can see what enables the cluster mode is simply the `cluster-enabled`
+Setting the `cluster-enabled` directive to `yes` enables cluster mode.
-directive.
 Every instance also contains the path of a file where the
 configuration for this node is stored, which by default is `nodes.conf`.
 This file is never touched by humans; it is simply generated at startup
 by the Redis Cluster instances, and updated every time it is needed.

-Note that the **minimal cluster** that works as expected requires to contain
+Note that the **minimal cluster** that works as expected must contain
 at least three master nodes.
-For your first tests it is strongly suggested
+For deployment, we strongly recommend
-to start a six nodes cluster with three masters and three replicas.
+a six-node cluster, with three masters and three replicas.

-To do so, enter a new directory, and create the following directories named
+You can test this locally by creating the following directories named
-after the port number of the instance we'll run inside any given directory.
+after the port number of the instance you'll run inside any given directory.

-Something like:
+For example:

 ```
 mkdir cluster-test